johnbywater/quantdsl/README.md

 American(Date('2015-04-01'), Date('2016-05-01'), 9, Market('NBP'))
 ```

 If *Quant DSL* source code involves *Market* objects, market calibration parameters will be required.
-For example, for a one-factor "Black Scholes" price process the calibration parameters for two markets called 'NBP' and 'TTF' might look like this:
+Although market dynamics are out of the scope of this package, *Quant DSL* provides a one-factor "spot-vol" (Black Scholes) price process, which can simulate correlated Brownian motions.
+The one-factor calibration parameters for two markets called 'NBP' and 'TTF' might look like this:

 ```python
 {